AWARD WINNING LAW FIRM IN AUSTIN, TX

 Attorney Jimmy Vaught is a trained mediator and is available for half-day and full-day mediations.
 He is available to share his almost 40 years of diverse experience to help attorneys and their clients reach mutually agreeable resolutions.

-As a lawyer, Jimmy Vaught has always considered mediation a valuable tool for resolving disputes.
-As a mediator, Jimmy Vaught strives to facilitate communication and drive the process of dispute resolution forward in an efficient and effective manner.
+Our lawyers believe mediation a valuable tool for resolving disputes.
+Our mediatiors strive to facilitate communication and drive the process of dispute resolution forward in an efficient and effective manner.

 Alternative Methods of Resolution